Information about Faculty Grants

 Please include a heading of Estimated Budget in your application document.
 The contents of this section will vary based on the nature of your proposal; applicants may include components that have not been suggested below.
 All items that have been included in the proposed budget should have a corresponding entry in the final report to be submitted at the conclusion of the project/activity.

-• Production of artwork (acquisition of equipment/supplies, software, hiring assistants, etc.)
+Production of artwork (acquisition of equipment/supplies, purchasing of software, hiring assistants, etc.)

-• Travel expenses (visual design research, conference presentation, interviews, etc.) note: In calculating travel expenses, we recommend using per diem rates found at the U.S. General Service Administration Per Diem Rates website, http://www.gsa.gov/portal/content/104877, in the continental United States or the U.S. Department of State Per Diem Rates website, https://aoprals.state.gov/content.asp?content_id=184&menu_id=78, for overseas/foreign travel.
+Travel expenses (visual design research, conference presentation, interviews, etc.) Note: In calculating travel expenses, we recommend using per diem rates found at the U.S. General Service Administration Per Diem Rates website, http://www.gsa.gov/portal/content/104877, for travel in the continental United States or the U.S. Department of State Per Diem Rates website, https://aoprals.state.gov/content.asp?content_id=207&menu_id=78, for overseas/foreign travel.

 Section 3: Supporting Documentation